 - Delinquent and criminal behavior

-Because of the injuries caused by lead poisoning, many children will be unable to achieve their full intellectual potential and earning potential.
-Such children may need special education services for many years.
-For these reasons, the damages sustained by a lead poisoned child are significant.
-Many communities have excellent support groups for parents and family members of children diagnosed with the disease.
+The injuries caused by lead poisoning prevent many children from reaching their full intellectual and earning potential.
+These children often need special education services for many years.
+As a result, the damages suffered by a lead poisoned child are significant.
+We have won large lead poisoning settlements throughout Michigan and Ohio for children and their parents.

 Landlords and Lead Paint Poisoning